-A great workplace presentation can help you to stand out as an employee to watch.
+A great workplace presentation can help you to stand out as an employee to watch and in an external setting represents the company well and impacts its reputation.
 Although many people dread giving presentations – or public speaking of any kind – with the right focus and preparation a presentation can be both enjoyable and successful.
+To be successful, it needs to impact the audience in some way so they know something different, think something different and/or act differently.
+Below are just some of the key elements people need to focus on.

 Focus on your audience